 Well, this applies to humans, too.
 The more we exercise, the more food we have to eat to compensate for the burned calories.
 If your lab is highly active, don’t deprive him of food, or he will be malnourished.
 Here are some of the best dog foods for labs:

-5 Best Dog Foods for Labs
+The Best Dog Foods for Labs in 2022

 This product is specially formulated for adult labs.
 This makes a perfect food for any lab older than 15 months.
 The donut-shaped kibble helps him chew more slowly.
 The nutritional value of this food is sufficient to keep his health in check.

 All the nutrients are provided in balance to ensure that your dog can achieve an ideal weight, not too fat or skinny.
-High fat content is not suggested for dog food as it can cause fast weight gain especially on dogs that don’t like to play around.
+High-fat content is not suggested for dog food as it can cause fast weight gain, especially on dogs that don’t like to play around.

 As for benefits, this food has a variety of essential nutrients, such as DHA, EPA, and glucosamine.
 Regular consumption will help stimulate bone health.